ros-controls/ros2_control/doc/introspection.rst

 All the registered variables are published over 3 topics: ``~/introspection_data/full``, ``~/introspection_data/names``, and ``~/introspection_data/values``.
 - The ``~/introspection_data/full`` topic publishes the full introspection data along with names and values in a single message.
 This can be useful to track or view variables and information from command line.
 - The ``~/introspection_data/names`` topic publishes the names of the registered variables.
 This topic contains the names of the variables registered.
-This is only published every time a a variables is registered and unregistered.
+This is only published every time a variables is registered and unregistered.
 - The ``~/introspection_data/values`` topic publishes the values of the registered variables.
 This topic contains the values of the variables registered.

 The topics ``~/introspection_data/full`` and ``~/introspection_data/values`` are always published on every update cycle asynchronously, provided that there is at least one subscriber to these topics.